cullerton/test_teach/README.rst

 The documentation is written in restructuredText for use with Sphinx and is in the docs directory.

-You need python and sphinx installed.
+To generate the HTML version of the docs you need python with sphinx installed.

 .. code-block:: bash